 - Grab a 8×4 loaf pan and butter it up.
 Sprinkle flour on a clean surface and place your dough on it.
 Form into a loaf and place in pan.
 Cover again with the same towel and let rise until you see an arch over the pan.
 You can easily make two loaf pans if you’d prefer smaller loaves.

 - Bake for 10 minutes at 425.
-Then, baker for 45-60 minutes at 325.
+Then, bake for 45-60 minutes at 325.
 Enjoy!

 Notes